Information for businesses and employers

 The Withdrawal Agreement provides for on-going recognition of qualifications during the withdrawal period.
 In the case of a no deal, there is information on GOV.UK on:

-- recognition of EEA and Switzerland professional qualifications
+- recognition of EEA and Swiss professional qualifications

 - confirmation that registered health and social care professionals from the EU can continue to practice